26 Jul 2017

 EBITDA growth of S&P 500 companies ex-financials

 Debt / EBITDA of S&P 500 companies ex-financials

 In today’s low yield environment it is important not to “reach” for yield where fundamentals aren’t supportive of pricing.
 Utilising our global credit capabilities allows us to continue to uncover opportunities in multiple markets by questioning the status quo.
 Understanding the opportunity set is always critical but particularly true in a low yield environment.
-Where the pathway to negative returns today is much shorter, without the traditional yield fixed income investors were accustomed to collecting prior to the GFC.
-It is important we weigh factors across credit markets including, central bank involvement, risk premiums, yield, as well as industry and issuer fundamentals, before allocating capital in a world where significant debt burdens and non-traditional monetary policies have resulted in asset price inflation and skewed risks.
+The pathway to negative returns today is much shorter without the traditional yield fixed income investors were accustomed to collecting prior to the GFC.
+It is paramount we weigh factors across credit markets including, central bank involvement, risk premiums, yield, as well as industry and issuer fundamentals, before allocating capital in a world where significant debt burdens and non-traditional monetary policies have resulted in asset price inflation and skewed risks.